Mayurji/Explore-Libraries/FastAPI/Readme.md

 ## FastAPI and Databases

+**Task**

+- Building two FastAPI application; asynchronous and synchronous!
+- Use Locust to perform Load testing on both the application.

 **ORM: object Releational Mapping**

 It acts as an abstraction layer that connects your FastAPI application with underlying database.